-My favorite student is not one that came into the studio and knew everything right off the bat.
-They did not have a smug smile as they entered the building, thinking, “I am going to rock this class, people!”
+My favorite student is not one that came to my class and knew everything right off the bat.
+They did not have a smug smile as they stepped on their mat, thinking, “I am going to rock this class, people!”

 They might have shown up because they heard the yoga can help with their injuries, can help with their anxiety, or can help with them achieve a yoga butt, but they now know that the yoga can do much more than that.
-They now know you simply have to get on the mat, day after day, and try.
+They now know you simply have to get on the mat, day after day, and do their yoga.